TeddyTuresky/Longitudinal-Trajectories-Early-Brain-Development-Language/README.md

+# earlyLongitudinalBrainDevelopmentLanguage

 This repository houses code (or links to code) used for the following study:

     Turesky et al. Longitudinal trajectories of brain development from infancy to school-age and their relationship to language skill

 Broadly, the study involved structural and diffusion processing pipelines followed by statistical analyses.
 An inventories of the code used for each pipeline are outlined below: